21 Things to Do in Campeche Mexico and Insider Tips To Make the Most of Your Trip

 Getting to Campeche by bus

-You can get to Campeche by bus from Cancun, Merida, Tulum, Bacalar, and Chetumal among others, depending on your itinerary and where you are coming from.
+You can get to Campeche by bus from Cancun, Merida, Tulum, Bacalar, and Chetumal, among others, depending on your itinerary and where you are coming from.

-Check on the ADO bus website for schedule and price.
+Check on the ADO bus website for the schedule and price.
 And you can also book your bus ticket online.

 Getting to Campeche by car

-You can book the car to be picked up at the airport where you are landing whether it’s in Cancun or Merida, and start your road trip itinerary from there.
+You can book the car to be picked up at the airport where you are landing, whether it’s in Cancun or Merida, and start your road trip itinerary from there.

 The Best Mayan Sites to Visit in Campeche

-Keep in mind though that you will definitely need a car if you want to explore those places as they are located in remote areas that are not always well connected by local transportation.
+Keep in mind, though, that you will definitely need a car if you want to explore those places, as they are located in remote areas that are not always well connected by local transportation.

 I will also include the distance from Campeche for your convenience.